Online Programs

 Overview

-In collaboration with the National Institute of Food and Agriculture, U.S. Department of Agriculture, and Department of Defense the programs provide education for careers on and around military bases that fit the professional development of active duty military, spouses, dependents, retirees, veterans and civilian professionals.
-The Great Plains IDEA alliance has worked closely with the Department of Defense to create degree programs to increase professional development and workforce development opportunities, expand and strengthen programs in early childhood education, family readiness and youth development for military affiliated persons.
+In collaboration with the National Institute of Food and Agriculture, U.S. Department of Agriculture and Department of Defense, the programs provide education for careers on and around military bases that fit the professional development of active duty military, spouses, dependents, retirees, veterans and civilian professionals.
+Innovative Digital Education Alliance has worked closely with the Department of Defense to create degree programs to increase professional development and workforce development opportunities, expand and strengthen programs in early childhood education, family readiness and youth development for military affiliated persons.

 The Military Academic Achievement Program (MAAP)

 MAAP will increase the educational opportunities for military personnel and their family members.
-Students enrolled in a Military Academic Achievement Program through Great Plains IDEA will:
+Students enrolled in a Military Academic Achievement Program through Innovative Digital Education Alliance will:

 • Complete a degree in a fully online program – access to collegiate classes is easier than ever before.